doger83/100-days-of-code/Files/log.md

 Worked a bit on my Tribute Page.
 Continued at freeCodeCamp.org an did the FlexBox Tutorial.
 Started the Survey Form Project.
+Later I did the HTML Fundamentals Course at SoloLearn.com.
+Finished it at midnight and got the Certification.
+Yeay...

 ## Tutorials
 - ### Responsive Web Design Certification at [freeCodeCamp](https://www.freecodecamp.org/learn)